minjo1234/TIL/3.Resource/CS/Cloud/AWS/Load Balancer.md

 - Use case: make sure the user doesn't lose his session data
 - Enabling stickiness may bring imbalance to the load over the backend EC2 instances

+the same user same instance
+if you don't use sticky session, user authenticate

 ### Sticky Session - Cookie Names

 - Application-based Cookies